Updated on February 12, 2018

 Preparation

-Although pigment/dye will not settle for very long periods, good shake of the bottle is mandatory to be sure that material is well mixed and homogenous.
+Although pigment/dye will not settle for very long periods, a good shake of the bottle is mandatory to be sure that the material is well-mixed and homogenous.
 Read more about this here: Why is it so important to shake the resin bottle?
-If you see air bubbles in the resin after filling your VAT, just mix them gently with soft silicon tool or leave it for a while for bubbles to go away.
+If you see air bubbles in the resin after filling your VAT, just mix them gently with a soft silicon tool or leave them for a while for the bubbles to go away.

 3D Printing

-Exposures can vary based on your light source and power of LED.
+Exposures can vary based on your light source and the power of an LED.
 This is UV resin, not daylight.
-So, if you have LCD/LED based printer, we would suggest starting conservatively with higher exposure settings.
+So, if you have an MSLA (LCD/LED based) 3D printer, we would suggest starting conservatively with higher exposure settings.
 If you see good performance, you can gradually shorten exposures.
 We tried our fast resin with common LED/LCD printers and compiled a list of 3D printing settings for beginners here: 3D Printing Settings for AmeraLabs Resins

-You may also need to increase exposures if your light source is too weak.
-Therefore, experiment a little bit and we are sure you will find that sweet spot.
-Our LED materials should not be used with PDMS based resin trays, because it is too reactive and can damage your PDMS silicon layer.
+You may also need to increase exposure if your light source is too weak.
+Therefore, experiment a little bit, and we are sure you will find that sweet spot.
+Our LED materials should not be used with PDMS based resin trays because it is too reactive and can damage your PDMS silicon layer.

 Post-curing

 Post-curing is very important.
-It is key factor to obtain strong and hard surface.
-Before post curing, you should clean the part with isopropyl alcohol (IPA) very well: swirl it around in the alcohol to rinse off extra resin and let it stay in the alcohol for 5-15 min, swirl it around at the end as well.
-Use soft brush if needed.
-Do not keep part in IPA for more than 20 min, because it will start absorbing alcohol and that will result in permanent damage to part and loss of properties.
+It is the key factor to obtain a strong and hard surface.
+Before post-curing, you should clean the part with isopropyl alcohol (IPA) very well: swirl it around in the alcohol to rinse off extra resin and let it stay in the alcohol for 5-15 min, swirl it around at the end as well.
+Use a soft brush if needed.
+Do not keep the part in IPA for more than 20 minutes because it will start absorbing alcohol, resulting in permanent damage to the part and loss of properties.
 Read more about this here: Can cleaning SLA prints with IPA cause cracks on my models?
 Let it dry.
-After cleaning, post-cure part in UV chamber or in front of the Sun immediately.
+After cleaning, post-cure part in the UV chamber or in front of the Sun immediately.
 Recommended post-curing duration is ~30 minutes.
-However, if you wish fully cured part with extremely hard surface, we recommend to post-cure for 1-2 hours.
+However, if you wish fully cured part with an extremely hard surface, we recommend to post-cure for 1-2 hours.

 Ready to start printing?